 Summer, or the high season, as we call it, lasts from June to August.
 The daylight hours are much longer, the weather is pleasantly warm, and the scenery is picturesque, the wildlife vivid.

-Over the summer, Reykjavik has a lot of public events and celebrations, such as the Seaman’s Holiday, Icelandic National Day, Reykjavik Pride, Reykjavik Culture Night, and Secret Solstice Music Festival.
+Over the summer, Reykjavik has a lot of public events and celebrations, such as the Seaman’s HolidayIcelandic National Day, Reykjavik Pride, Reykjavik Culture Night, and Secret Solstice Music Festival.

-The Midnight-Sun is another natural spectacle, and the most popular spot in Reykjavik to see the glorious scene is beside the Sun Voyager, Solfar sculpture.
+The Midnight-Sun is another natural spectacle, and the most popular spot in Reykjavik to see the glorious scene is beside the Sun Voyager – Solfar sculpture.

-Reykjavik midnight-sun over Sun Voyager SculptureReykjavik's Sun Voyager sculpture in the glow of the Midnight Sun. ©️Yanshu Li
+Reykjavik’s Sun Voyager sculpture in the glow of the Midnight Sun. ©️Yanshu Li

 If you want to immerse yourself in the local community, spending time in the geothermal swimming pools is your best option.
-We recommend purchasing a Reykjavik City Card to get access to swimming pools, museums and galleries, the botanical garden and more!
+I recommend purchasing a Reykjavik City Card to get access to swimming pools, museums and galleries, the botanical garden and more!

 Now with an active erupting volcano close to the capital, you can hop on the active volcano evening tour from Reykjavik to see the hot lava under the midnight sky.